ayip001/ayipv2/content/pages/1--about/index.md

 I was born and raised in Hong Kong, then went to finish high school and begin college in San Francisco.

-After working as a fullstack software engineer in the Valley, **blockchain and entrepreneurship** had my attention, and are currently what my focus is at.
+After working as a fullstack software engineer in the Valley, **blockchain and entrepreneurship** had my attention, and are currently my focus.

 ## Credits where they are due: